keelback-code/out-proud/README.md

 *As a Creator, I can securely share a page with specified Viewer/s so that I can come out to them without being in the same physical space, be that for emotional reasons or physical safety needs.*

 * 'Allow Viewer' form to submit Viewer's information to database as well as send them a personalised email with instructions on how to sign up and view the page.
+Emails are sent using EmailJS.

 *As a Creator, I can privately share a page so that I can come out without my private information being freely available on the web to anyone other than the specified Viewer.*